pika/pika/README.md

 By default, Pika will honour `Channel.Flow` requests by setting an internal flag and throwing a `ContentTransmissionForbidden` exception if an application tries to publish a message when flow-control is in effect.
-An application has two approaches available for coping with this situation: it may supply `True` to the optional keyword argument `block_on_flow_control` to the `Channel.basic_publish` method, and/or it may register for notifications of flow-control state changes using the `Channel.addFlowChangeHandler` method.
+An application has three approaches available for coping with this situation:

+ * it may supply `True` in the optional keyword argument `block_on_flow_control` to the `Channel.basic_publish` method, and/or

+ * it may register for notifications of flow-control state changes using the `Channel.addFlowChangeHandler` method, and/or

+ * it may elect to catch the `ContentTransmissionForbidden` exception thrown by `basic_publish` and take some kind of action at that point.

 Use `block_on_flow_control` carefully: it enters a nested event loop if it needs to wait for flow-control to stop, so your entire